letsencrypt/website/content/en/upcoming-features.md

 Currently Let's Encrypt only signs end-entity certificates with RSA intermediates.
 Let's Encrypt will generate an ECDSA root and intermediates which can be used to sign end-entity certificates.

 # Completed Features

+## Certificate Transparency Log

+* Enabled: May 15, 2019

+We are starting to operate a [Certificate Transparency log](https://letsencrypt.org/docs/ct-logs/).

 ## TLS ALPN Challenge Support